RBC debit card

 Our verdict

-The RBC debit card is a solid everyday debit card that allows you to earn Avion points when linked to certain RBC chequing accounts.
-It lets you access funds from your RBC account quickly and easily and spend them with Interac Flash and Mobile Pay.
-However, to make online purchases, you'll have to sign up for a separate RBC Visa Debit card.
+The RBC debit card is a solid everyday debit card that lets you earn Avion points when linked to certain RBC chequing accounts.
+Access funds from your RBC account quickly and easily, and spend them with Interac Contactless Payment and Mobile Pay.
+However, to make online purchases, you'll have to sign up for a RBC Visa Debit card.

 Best for: Those looking for an RBC debit card to link to an RBC chequing or RBC savings account.